12 Top-Rated Ski Resorts in Montana, 2023/24

-4. Discovery Ski Area

-Skiers and snowboarders from across the state travel to "Ski Disco", an hour west of Butte.
+Skiers and snowboarders from across the state travel to "Ski Disco", an hour west of Butte in Phillipsburg.
 All three faces of this Rocky Mountain resort provide terrain for all abilities to enjoy.
 The front-facing slopes at Discovery include beginner, intermediate, and expert groomed runs and tree routes.
 And the backside features exclusively black and double-black diamond routes that test the legs.

 Address: 180 Discovery Basin Road, Anaconda, Montana

-NEW TEXT